luigifcruz/CyberEther/docs/getting-started.md

 **Double-click** and add a **Filter** block.
 Connect the **Add** block's **Output** → **Filter**'s **Signal** input.

 The `filter` block is an all-in-one FIR bandpass filter — it generates and applies its own coefficients.
-Configure it to isolate the 100 kHz tone and reject the 200 kHz tone:
+Configure it to isolate the 0.1*Fs tone and reject the 0.25*Fs tone:

 | Parameter | Value | Notes |
 |---|---|---|